-Dr. Faulkner earned a B.S. from West Virginia Institute of Technology, an M.S. from Marshall University and a doctorate of education from Virginia Tech.
-She majored in education administration with a cognate in community college administration and business.
+Dr. Faulkner earned a B.S. from West Virginia Institute of Technology (now West Virginia University Institute of Technology), an M.S. from Marshall University, and a doctorate of education from Virginia Polytechnic Institute and State University.
+She majored in education administration with a cognate in business.

 Representative Publications and Events

 Presenter, “NIH R15 Funding Mechanism,” Faculty Workshop, 2013, Pennsylvania.

 Presenter, “Assisting Undergraduate Students Apply for NSF REU Opportunities on the National Level,” Grants Workshop, Washington, DC, 2013.